 Apple Mint Salad

 You’ll be able to sample each dish, and you’ll get the recipes.
 We have two sessions of this one hour workshop scheduled, at 9:30 am and 11:30 am.
+WE HAVE ADDED A THIRD SESSION AT 1:30 PM!
 The cost is $10 per person.

 To reserve your seat, call 512-266-5666.

 Discover how fun and easy it can be to create a beautiful sushi feast at home!
 This hands-on class will teach you how to prepare fish, vegetables and basic condiments for use in sushi rolls.

 You’ll practice rolling your own maki (rolls) and temaki (hand rolls) as local Chef Mary Helen Leonard demonstrates the art of slicing fish for nigiri and sashimi.
 The class will start off with a garden salad topped with freshly made restaurant-style ginger dressing, and wrap up with scoops of handmade lemon-ginger ice cream.

 This class will take place on Saturday, August 8th from 5 – 7:30 pm.
 The cost is $65 per person.

 Entertain with style and simplicity!
 You’ll love this line of white and wooden serveware that you dress up by plugging in different miniature accents!
 With 6 different service pieces and 24 different miniatures (so far!) you’ll find the perfect additions to your table, and be able to change them out by the season.
 It’s fun to collect these interchangeable miniatures for every occasion.
 We have bowls, chip-and-dips, platters, trays and some wooden cheeseboards.